fbaube/trellous/menifasto.md

 # The Name

 Trees are *everywhere* in I.T. and in Knowledge Representation.
 There's no avoiding them.
-And when your hammer is an RDMS, trees are difficult to nail.
+And when your main hammer is an RDMS, trees are difficult to nail.

 But RelFS (and its author) have some interesting ideas.
 And there is also the idea of muiltitrees to help organise complex trees.
 So, we have

 So let's say: `Tree + RelFS + Multitree ~= Trellis`